The car of the future? Ford applies for patent on car that can automatically repossess itself - Local News 8

 The car of the future?
 Ford applies for patent on car that can automatically repossess itself

-Ford has some interesting ideas about stuff that self-driving cars might soon be able to do.
-Besides freeing us from the tedium of commuting, cars, as envisioned in a Ford patent application, could repossess themselves.
+Ford has some interesting ideas on what self-driving cars might soon be able to do.
+Besides freeing us from the tedium of commuting, the company envisions cars that could repossess themselves.

-In a document recently published on the United States Patent and Trademark Office website, Ford said it is considering a system that would allow a car to, on its own, leave you if you stop making your payments.
+According to a document recently published on the United States Patent and Trademark Office website, Ford said it is considering a system that would allow a car to, on its own, leave you if you stop making your monthly auto payments.

 Don’t worry, though.
 The patent hasn’t been approved yet.
 And Ford insists it’s just a thought.

-Companies apply for patents to protect ideas from being used by others whether or not they actually use the intellectual property themselves, explained patent attorney Michael Messinger, a partner in the Washington DC office of the firm Vorys.
-These processes can take a long time, said Messinger, and lots of back-and-forth.
+Companies apply for patents to protect ideas from being used by others, whether or not they actually use the intellectual property themselves, explained patent attorney Michael Messinger, a partner in the Washington, DC, office of the firm Vorys.
+These processes can take a long time, said Messinger, with lots of back-and-forth.

 But maybe some parts of Ford’s 14-page application, filled with ideas for getting people to pay up, may be more patentable than others.